A Local’s Guide to Winter Activities in Chicago

 Here are a few options for the best sledding hills Chicago has to offer:

 • Caldwell Woods: This small preserve on the northwest side makes up for its size with its proximity to Superdawg.
 If you’ve never visited the blinky-eyed cartoon hot dogs that terrorized my youth, you’re missing out on the best dogs in the city.
-The sledding hill itself is lit up and staffed during regular business hours.

-37. Marvel at a frozen Lake Michigan.
+Marvel at a frozen Lake Michigan.

 One of the best things to do in Chicago during winter is to marvel at those wintry landscapes.

 When things get blustery and the city’s first round of blizzards hits, the brave souls who wander out in the aftermath are treated to some pretty epic scenery.
-Go check out what the weather has done with the ice on Lake Michigan, the second-largest of the Great Lakes if we’re talking volume.

 You may even get to see some pancake ice.
 That’s when the ice forms into little circles that resemble pancakes if they were…circles of ice.
 Loyola Beach in Rogers Park is a great place to start if you’re not sure where to focus your efforts.

-38. Celebrate the Lunar New Year.
+Celebrate the Lunar New Year.

 I already shared the indoor fun you can have at some of the city’s best winter festivals.
 When it comes to the Lunar New Year, Chicagoans who celebrate take the party outside.
-Chinatown is where it’s at if you’re looking for traditional lion dances and the annual parade for Chinese New Year.

 The Argyle Lunar New Year Celebration in Uptown is another large event that features a parade, cultural dances and performances, and a celebratory atmosphere.
 Public transportation is encouraged for both, as these events are well-attended.

-39. Realize that curling is actually pretty dang hard.
+Realize that curling is actually pretty dang hard.

 I went curling on a date once in my 20s.
 Everyone left quite sheepish after spending days leading up to the date talking smack about how this could possibly be an Olympic sport.
 There was sweeping and everything.

-If you’re in Chicago, there are a few options for you to try your own hand (or arm?) at what I’ll call shuffleboard on ice.
+If you’re in Chicago, there are a few options for you to try your hand (or arm?) at what I’ll call shuffleboard on ice.
 Most of the experiences you’ll have in Chicago will be modified for what I can only assume are liability purposes, but you’ll get the idea.

 Here they are:

 • Kaiser Tiger: Reserve a rink at the West Loop’s Kaiser Tiger for 40 minutes per session.
-The cost is $70/curling court, so this could get economical if you roll deep.
+The cost is $80/curling court, so this could get economical if you roll deep.
 If you want a heated table in the beer garden, too, those reservations are separate.

 • Whisky Business: This Wicker Park bar has a year-round expansive rooftop, and is likely easier to get to than the other locations downtown.
 Not into curling?
 Check out their heated igloos.